loonatick-src/daybook/reading-list.md

 # Reading List
+At this point in my life, I need to develop expertise in GPU computing, the Julia programming language, and FEM and domain decomposition.
+But for some reason I am always drawn (back) to these other topics/skills etc in my "spare" time.
+CS:APP had quite an impact on me for some reason, even though I am much less than halfway through the tome.

 My bucket list for technical (and some non-technical) reading.
 I have read parts of some of them.
 Sometimes life got in the way (LOL), other times  the book itself is a fat tome.
 If the book has accompanying projects or exercises (e.g. in